 7. The four restaurants are among the best you’ll find in South West Phuket

 The Rosewood Phuket: Ta Khai Restaurant

 Though still new, it’s clear that in terms of fine dining options, design and menu, the Rosewood Phuket’s restaurants are set to reign supreme in Emerald Bay.

-Idyllic vistas of Emerald Bay and flavorsome Italian food, are yours to enjoy at the Red Sauce restaurant, while the MAI, is the poolside bar you go to shoot the breeze with other guests and enjoy cocktails to the sounds of chill-out music.
+Idyllic vistas of Emerald Bay and flavorsome Italian food are also yours to enjoy at the Red Sauce restaurant, while MAI is the poolside bar you go to shoot the breeze with other guests, and enjoy cocktails to the sounds of chill music.